 Every day, large quantities of food are wasted – food that could have been consumed, or could have other uses.
 How can we all act to reduce the amount of food we waste, to save money and natural resources, and help make sure that those in need are fed?

-Around 88 million tonnes of food is wasted in the EU every year.
-We can all take action by changing the way we shop, cook, and plan our meals to avoid wasting food, money, and resources.
+Around 88 million tonnes of food is wasted in the EU every year, with more than half coming from households, but we can all take action by changing the way we shop, cook, and plan our meals to avoid wasting food, money, and resources.